matthewjmiller/mattmiller/CV.md

 ## Local Presentations

+Plenary Opening Session, Ozarks Area Writing Symposium, College of the Ozarks, 10 March 2023.

-Literary nonfiction craft talk, College of the Ozarks, February 2023.
+"Remembering Gifts," *Remembering to Remember: A Symposium on Truth, Goodness, and Beauty,* College of the Ozarks, 2 February 2023.

 Panelist, "Composition Instructor Panel," College of the Ozarks Writing Center Orientation, 2022.

-Panelist, "Inductive Essay Roundtable," Ozarks Area Writing Symposium, 2022.
+Panelist, "Inductive Essay Roundtable," Ozarks Area Writing Symposium, College of the Ozarks, March 2022.

-Panelist, "Teaching Students Professionalism," Faculty Workshops, College of the Ozarks, 2022.
+Panelist, "Teaching Students Professionalism," Faculty Workshops, College of the Ozarks, January 2022.

 "Digital Writing: a Primer."
 Invited guest lecture for Dr. Kalah Kemp's MCC 353: Social Media Campaigns course, College of the Ozarks, spring 2022.